BlogCover letter

 SG/SEA Tone vs Global Tone

 Locally in SG/SEA, we often start emails with "To whom it may concern" or "Dear Sir/Madam."
 For global or modern tech companies, "Hi [Name]" or "Dear [Name]" is much preferred.
-Also, avoid the phrase "kindly revert" (read our post on kindly revert meaning) and use "I look forward to hearing from you" instead.
+Also, avoid the phrase "kindly revert" (read our post on please revert meaning) and use "I look forward to hearing from you" instead.

 6 Copy-Paste Job Application Templates